 - I don't have a newsletter, but that would be nice.

 - I don't do e-books, although I'd like to learn how!
 (UPDATE, I finally had one published.
 It's a short little booklet, as I was just trying to figure out how to do it.
-If you're interested, it is in the Menu under "Having a Plan".)
+If you're interested, it is in the Menu under "Having a Plan", as well as a description on the Home page.)

 - I just do things the old-fashioned way most of the time.